Teaching Experience

 I aim to teach philosophical material in a way that helps students see that it is exciting and that it matters, both to their lives individually and to society at large.

-I gear my classes toward concerns that affect the next generation—from genetic engineering to sex robots, the existential threat of artificial intelligence to the negative consequences of social media consumption.
+I gear my classes toward concerns that affect the next generation—from genetic engineering and sex robots to the existential threat of artificial intelligence and the negative consequences of social media consumption.
 Future professionals and politicians will grapple with these issues, and I remind my students that they are the future professionals and politicians.

 “Best class I have ever had.”